 The Warriors (-8) are favorites are giving eight points to the Hornets (+8), who are getting points as the underdog.

 Golden State would have to win by nine points or more in order to cover this spread and win the wager.
 Charlotte covers the spread if they win the game outright or if they lose by seven points or less.
-If the Warriors win by exactly eight, the bet is cancelled out and marked as a "push".
+If the Warriors win by exactly eight, the bet is canceled out and marked as a “push”.

 Above the spread, the -110 on each side represents the odds, or price, sports betting players must pay in order to take this bet.
 In this case with both teams’ odds at the standard price of -110, bettors are wagering $110 to win $100, regardless of which side they select.